eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">Reg_31<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-An access certificate SHALL contain a name for the entity (i.e., the PID Provider, QEAA Provider, PuB-EAA Provider, non-qualified EAA Provider, or Relying Party), in a format suitable for presenting to a User.
-This name SHALL be identical to the name for the entity registered according to [Technical Specification 6] and included in the entity's registration certificate(s) (if present) according to RPRC_06.
+An access certificate SHALL contain a trade name for the entity (i.e., the PID Provider, QEAA Provider, PuB-EAA Provider, non-qualified EAA Provider, or Relying Party), in a format suitable for presenting to a User.
+This name SHALL be identical to the name for the entity registered according to [Technical Specification 6][ts6] and included in the entity's registration certificate(s) according to RPRC_06.

 </div>
 </div>